Subjective Equilibria under Beliefs of Exogenous Uncertainty for Dynamic Games: Existence of SEBEU in mixed strategies

-Due to the particular product-space (across time-stages) construction of the individual strategy spaces and the mixture of policies from such spaces, it may be useful to motivate the practicality of the existence result above.
+Due to the particular product-space (across time-stages) construction of the individual set of pure strategies and the mixed strategies being probability distributions over such sets, it may be useful to motivate the practicality of the existence result above.
 Toward this end, we recall that a \textit{behavioral strategy} for DM$^i$ is a collection $b^i=(b_t^i)_{t\in[0,T)}$ of functions such that $b_t^i:\mathbb{I}_t^i \times\mathbb{Y}^{[0,T)} \to \mathcal{P}(\mathbb{U}^i)$, for all $t\in[0,T)$.
 If DM$^i$ employs a behavior strategy $b^i$, then DM$^i$ makes an independent draw $u^i\in\mathbb{U}^i$ at each time $t\in[0,T)$ according to $b_t^i(I_t^i,Y_{t-1})$ and implements $u_t^i=u^i$.
 It is well known that, in extensive games with imperfect information such as the games considered in this paper, if the perfect recall condition holds, i.e., each DM$^i$ never forgets any information, then every mixed strategy has an equivalent behavior strategy; see \cite{kuhn1953extensive,aumann1961mixed}.